MattFerraro/project_mayday/README.md

 The program is built using webpack.
 Running `webpack` will build all three variants for you.
 If you are actively developing, I recommend using `webpack -w`.

 You can also build using npm: `npm run build`, but that just runs webpack.

+To view the visualizer or the interactive page, run `http-server` and then visit `localhost:8080/pages/interactive`